osodevops/argocd-gitops-demo/README.md

 - Generate a [Github PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

-- Update the `password` in `argocd/application/nginx.yaml`
+- Update the password in `argocd/application/nginx.yaml`

 - Apply the secret and repository

 `cd argocd && kubectl apply -k .`

-This will add a repository (authenticated) and an application that will reconcile/sync changes withing the `overlays/staging` application.
+This will add a repository (authenticated) and an application that will reconcile/sync changes within the `overlays/staging` application(s) on the ArgoCD UI.
+You can login (you will find the admin password output on the terminal from running the `./setup-argocd.sh` script earlier).

+Can also run `kubectl get deployments -A && kubectl get services -A` and you will see the newly created deployment(s) and service(s) on the minikube cluster.

-### Github Authentication via Private Key
+### Github Authentication via Private Key (optional)

 To create a Kubernetes secret that uses an RSA private key for authentication with a GitHub repository, you need to create a Kubernetes secret with the label argocd.argoproj.io/secret-type: repository.
 This secret will contain the SSH private key and be used by ArgoCD to authenticate with the repository.
 Here's how you can set it up: